nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 ![Mock Ui Image](/docs/images/Ui/Ui2.png)

-#Introduction
+# Introduction
 A friendly mode-based bot that helps you handle your expenses and better track your finances!

-#Features
+# Features
 * Toggle between different 'modes' to view and edit different items!
-* Add and track your expenses any time
+* Add and track your expenses any time.
-* Modify or edit wrong entries
+* Modify or edit wrong entries.
 * Sort your expenses by amount, date and more!

 # Site Map
 * [UserGuide](docs/UserGuide.adoc)